 Tutor Program FAQ

 How does group tutoring work and what should I expect?

-- Course material is not “re-taught” to students in the traditional sense.
-Instead, tutors use the course material to develop learning strategies and other “hands-on” activities that require students to work and manipulate the subject matter.
+Course material is not “re-taught” to students in the traditional sense.
+Instead, tutors use the course material to develop learning strategies and other hands-on activities that require students to work and manipulate the subject matter.
 As a result, students develop effective strategies and critical thinking skills.

 Group times are subject to change in order to complete groups and accommodate the demand for tutoring.
-This is avoided when possible, but is sometimes necessary given the available resources.
+This is avoided when possible, but sometimes necessary given the available resources.